French retailer Carrefour forms home delivery partnership with Spain's Glovo

-PARIS (Reuters) - French supermarket retailer Carrefour (CARR.PA) has signed a fast home delivery service with Spanish start-up company Glovo, as Carrefour looks to deal with growing competition from the likes of Amazon (AMZN.O) and other domestic rivals.
+PARIS, July 17 (Reuters) - French supermarket retailer Carrefour has signed a fast home delivery service with Spanish start-up company Glovo, as Carrefour looks to deal with growing competition from the likes of Amazon and other domestic rivals.

 The partnership will cover four countries - France, Spain, Italy and Argentina - and will start operating by early October at the latest.
 The service will aim to deliver products to customers’ homes within 30 minutes.